Powers of Attorney

 Without a power of attorney as part of a comprehensive incapacity plan, guardianship proceedings in court could become necessary to determine who will act on your behalf if something happens to you.
 Leaving the decision of who will act on your behalf in the hands of the court could result in someone being appointed who you would not have chosen to fulfill this role.
 To avoid this, it is best to speak with an attorney to create a legally valid power of attorney.

-At the law firm of Morris Hall, PLLC, our attorneys provide assistance to clients in Arizona and New Mexico with determining if a power of attorney is necessary.
+At the law firm of Morris Hall, PLLC, our attorneys provide assistance to clients in Arizona with determining if a power of attorney is necessary.
 We will work with you to create a comprehensive incapacity plan, including appropriate powers of attorney to protect yourself and your loved ones in case of your incapacity.

 MH attorneys are fully qualified to advise you on all aspects of incapacity planning.
 While many firms primarily help clients to create simple powers of attorney, our firm can help you to use this legal tool as well as to take other advanced steps in the creation of an incapacity plan.